nielsenjared/nielsenjared.github.io/content/blog/create-github-repository-first-commit/index.md

 ![](jarednielsen-forkyeah-github-repository-commit-21.png)

 If we click on the title of the most recent commit, we are routed to a page the shows us the changes that were made to the repository in this commit.
 Fork yeah!

+## Create a GitHub Repository and Your First Commit

+Software developers create GitHub repositories to host the code for their projects, but we can create a GitHub repository for any purpose, like recipes!
+GitHub?
+More like GutHub.